rust-embedded/discovery/microbit/src/04-meet-your-hardware/terminology.md

 # Rust Embedded terminology
-Before we dive into programming the micro:bit let's have a quick look at the libraries and terminology that will be important for all of the future chapters.
+Before we dive into programming the micro:bit let's have a quick look at the libraries and terminology that will be important for all the future chapters.

 ## Abstraction layers